 This book examines the basic tenets of nation, nationalism and citizenship.
-It explores the relevance of the nation-state to human freedom and flourishing, as well as the concept of citizenship that it implies, in contrast to that of the ancient polis and the ‘global community’.
-The volume focuses on the shifting notions of various political concepts over time to present a systematic understanding of core poltical concepts like polis, nation and state from antiquity to the present.
-It includes contributions that analyze ancient and modern thought, and sections that address post-modern and contemporary thinkers, including Aristotle, Cicero, Hobbes, Locke Rousseau, de Tocqueville, Nietzsche, Arendt, Weil, Grant, Manent.
+It explores the relevance of the nation-state to human freedom and flourishing, as well as the concept of citizenship that it implies, in contrast to that of the ancient polis and the "global community."
+The volume focusses on the shifting notions of various political concepts over time to present a systematic understanding of core concepts such as polis, nation and state from antiquity to the present.
+It includes contributions that analyze ancient and modern thought, and sections that address postmodern and contemporary thinkers, including Aristotle, Cicero, Hobbes, Locke, Rousseau, Tocqueville, Nietzsche, Arendt, Weil, Grant and Manent.

 Table of Contents

 Part I: Ancient Conceptions of Polis and Empire

 1.Citizenship and the Polis in Aristotle’s Politics

 Part II: Modern Birth and Life of the Nation-State